michaelcukier/Poker-Hand-Tracker/readme.md

 * I play on ACR, so it is using the ACR hand histories and the tournament summaries files.
 It should not be hard to port this tool to be used with other sites like PokerStars.
 * This is built for tournaments and SnGs and I never used it for cash games.
 But you should also be able to port this code easily if you want to track cash games.

-Here is the folder structure:
 ```
-    cli.py                                #
+    cli.py                                # the CLI code

-    ├── /__tests__/

-    ├── /database/

-    ├── /hh_import/
-        ── get_raw_hh_from_file.py        # returns an array of not-yet-processed .txt files
-        ── extract_from_raw_hh.py         # extracts relevant data from .txt files
+    GLOBAL_VARIABLES.py                   # variables used by this project,
+                                          # for eg. your player username
+    run_all_tests.py                      # little script to run all the tests at once

+    ├── /cli_commands/                    # the Click commands used by cli.py

+    ├── /import_new_tournaments/          # code that finds the new hand
+                                          # histories/tournaments summaries, processes
-        ── store_hh_sqlite_db.py          # stores new data in the sqlite db
+                                          # them and stores in the database

-    ├── /add_notes/
-        ── add_hand_note.py               # adds a note linked to a hand ID
-        ── add_tournament_note.py         # adds a note linked to a tournament ID

-    ├── /db_api/
-        ├── /tournaments/                 #
+    ├── /plots_dump/                      # folder where the plots are saved

-            ── get_tournaments.py         #
-        ├── /hands/                       #
+    ├── /tests/                           # all the tests. follows the same folder
+                                          # structure as the entire project.

-        ├── /summaries/                   #
+    ├── /utils/                           # some scripts to avoid duplicate code

-    ├── /helpers/
 ```

 Copyright
 --------------------

 Copyright (c) 2021 Michael Cukier.
-See LICENSE for details.
+See [LICENSE](LICENSE) for details.